nycmeshnet/docs/content/hardware/sxtsqg5acd.md

 *   [LinkNYC Kiosk connection](/installs/linknyc)
 *   Hub node connection ( for standard 802.11ac hubs )

+# Device idiosyncrasies

+## License
+Mikrotik software usually requires a license, though all Mikrotik devices come with an internal license, which varies with the model.
+This antenna comes with a "Level 3" license which technically only allows it to function as a CPE, not an AP.
+Therefore this device can not be used as a base station.

+## US vs International version
+On the positive side, it is a great CPE and can connect to DFS channels ( international version ) and other intersting features such as EAP TTLS authentication.
+As a precaution, this antenna has a US version and an International version.
+The US version is locked to "united states3" channels which are the non-DFS range.
+The international version also has US settings, but it has two additional "united states" channel selections all for valid legal US channels.
+To function on LinkNYC and other DFS networks, the international version is required, but be sure to put it in "united states2" mode before using it.

+# Reset
+To factory reset an SXTsq, hold down the RouterBOOT reset button (located behind the front panel) during boot time until LED light starts flashing, then release the button to reset RouterOS configuration (total 5 seconds).

+# Connecting
+The initial IP address out of the box is 192.168.88.1, so set you computer’s local IP to something similar ( 192.168.88.5 ).
+The username is admin and there is no password.

 ## Configurations

 ### LinkNYC Kiosk connection ( encrypted )